-Below you'll find answers to the most common issues teachers may experience while hosting Live Events, including audio dropping out, video quality problems, browser glitches, or difficulties joining a session.
-These quick troubleshooting steps can help you resolve most problems right away and ensure your Live Events run smoothly.
+Here you'll find answers to the most common issues teachers experience while hosting Live Events, including audio dropping out, video quality problems, browser glitches, and difficulties joining a session.
+These troubleshooting steps will help you resolve most problems quickly and ensure your Live Events run smoothly.

-Issues such as blurry video, lag, frozen screen, or muffled audio are usually caused by device overload, browser issues, or unstable internet.
-Try the steps below:
+Issues like blurry video, lag, frozen screens, or muffled audio usually stem from device overload, browser issues, or an unstable internet connection.

 Quick Fixes

-- Restart your device at least 30–60 minutes before going live (clears memory and resets audio/video drivers)
+- Restart your device at least 30–60 minutes before going live (this clears memory and resets audio/video drivers)

-- Close all unnecessary programs or tabs (Zoom, Google Meet, OBS, downloads, cloud sync tools, etc.)
+- Close all unnecessary programs or tabs—including Zoom, Google Meet, OBS, active downloads, and cloud sync tools

 - Move closer to your router

-- For best stability: use an Ethernet cable
+- For the most stability, use an Ethernet cable instead of Wi-Fi

-- The upload speed must be at least 7 Mbps.
+- Upload speed must be at least 7 Mbps

-This can happen after a browser update, device update, or when another app takes control of your microphone.
+Audio dropout can happen after a browser update, device update, or when another app takes control of your microphone.
+Try these steps:

 For Windows:

-- On the Microphone Privacy Settings page, ensure the following options are switched ON:
+- On the Microphone Privacy Settings page, switch the following ON:

 - Allow access to the microphone on this device